ebzzry/ebzzry.github.io/src/fallacies.md

 argued that it should be done on the grounds that it is traditional.

+## Appeal to origins

+This is committed when it is assumed that an argument, or a speaker, of a particular origin has more bearing or significance.
+This is usually observed in social classes, biological lineage, and cultures.

+> “Given that Pancho comes from a poor family, when he gets elected as
+> the president, I’m sure he’ll be able to help the poor like us.”

+This presumes that since Pancho originates from less fortunate social standings, he will favor the ones who are also poor, just like he was before.

+## Appeal to the future

+This is committed when a person uses the uncertainty of the future, to support his argument.
+He asserts that in the future, his claims will eventually become true.

+> “Nobody does it yet, but I’m sure in the future, everyone will.”

+There are no known ways at the moment, to verify his claims, since it is impossible to see or experience the future.

+## Appeal to complexity

+This is committed when a person will assert that just because he doesn’t understand something, then it means that most people doesn’t, too.

+> “I still can’t understand lambda calculus after all these
+> years.
+Heh.
+Chances are, nobody really can.”

+The speaker applies his personal limitations to everyone, since he himself can’t do it.
+This is similar to hasty generalizations.

+## Appeal to balance

+This is committed when the idea of balance is used when it is not appropriate.
+The word “balance” in these contexts is ill-defined, and may have multiple ambiguous interpretations.

+> “There must be chaos and discord to create balance in the universe.”

+It is unclear what kind of balance does the speaker speak of.
+When asked, he fails to explain why such is necessary.
+He further argues that since wars and terrorism is inevitable, then it must exist to create balance.
+This is faulty reasoning—just because you can’t eliminate the undesirable, means its existence is necessary.

 ## Begging the question

 This fallacy is committed when the thing to be proved is used as one